top of page

 Do I need to stay while my child is in their session?

 I ask that you stay for your child's first couple of sessions, until they are settled and comfortable.
 It is also require a parent or guardian present at all times if your child requires assistance with toileting or has identified risks.
 Otherwise, you are welcome to leave and come back at the end of the session.
-If you do choose to leave the clinic, I do ask for your diligence in returning on time as I may have a client soon after.
+If you do choose to leave the clinic, I do ask for your diligence in returning 5 minutes before the session ends, so you are ready to greet your child when we exit into the waiting room.

 I encourage parents to use this time for self-care, since finding 50 minutes of free time is often hard!
 Utilising the time to grab a cuppa, read a book or engage in some mindfulness could make the most out of your visit!